neilchvz/cairahq-platform/identity/README.md

 ## Architecture

 Okta serves as the Identity Provider (IdP) for the entire org.
 Google Workspace is the first Service Provider (SP) federated to Okta via SAML 2.0.
-Users are created and managed in Okta — Google Workspace accounts are provisioned automatically via SCIM, not created manually.
+Users are created and managed in Okta.
+Google Workspace accounts are provisioned automatically via SCIM, not created manually.

 ```
 User attempts to access Google Workspace